 26.17.2.1 General

-A STA 6G shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element, or an HE Operation element that contains a VHT Operation Information field
+A STA 6G shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element, or an HE Operation element that contains a VHT Operation Information field to provide capabilities and operational parameters of the STA 6 G.

-[6988].
+NOTE – An EHT STA 6G that transmits a Basic Multi-Link element carrying a complete profile of a reported STA that operates on 2.4 GHz or 5 GHz band includes one or more of these elements (as applicable) to the reported STA in the STA Profile field of the Per-STA Profile subelement corresponding to the reported STA[6988].